Build bridges instead of walls

 But in his inaugural address, our new president said American companies would “follow two simple rules; buy American and hire American.”
 In my experience, this is not how you spur an innovation economy.
 When immigrants are able to lend a hand in building the future, everyone in America prospers.

 In the venture-capital world, the moment of truth comes when an investor puts pen to paper and writes a big check to make a business bet on a fledgling company.
 President Trump, given his business background, knows that feeling well.
-I just hope that before he puts pen to paper on any immigration legislation or executive orders, he thinks hard about the America he is shaping, and what truly makes America great.Featured Image: jvoves/Flickr UNDER A CCPL LICENSE
+I just hope that before he puts pen to paper on any immigration legislation or executive orders, he thinks hard about the America he is shaping, and what truly makes America great.jvoves/Flickr UNDER A CC BY 2.0 LICENSE

 0